-A measure for comparing graphs (unlabeled nodes, undirected links) was used for
+A measure for quantifying structural differences between graphs (different sizes, unlabeled nodes, undirected links) was used for

-- EEG classification: two brain regions were identified that have different connection strength in control and in alcoholic subjects. - Retina fundus image classification: perfect classification of healthy and non-healthy patients was obtained using high resolution images and manual segmentation.
+- EEG classification: two brain regions were identified that have different connection strength in control and in alcoholic subjects. - Retina fundus image analysis: healthy and nonhealthy patients were be distinguished by using high resolution images and manual segmentation.